mossbanay/Psychology-3-4/Glossary.md

 Examples include:
 - Playing a video game level under two conditions without taking a break
 - Solving a sudoku under two conditions without taking a break

+### Prevalence

+The prevalence of a mental disorder refers to how commonly it occurs.

 ### Primacy effect
 ##### See also Serial position effect